 Members of the public are encouraged to submit issues for consideration by the Group.

-Read the report for details about the discussions at the Group’s most recent meeting, including PSAB’s conceptual framework and reporting model proposals, and PSAB’s decision model for choosing a new international strategy.
+Read the report for details about the discussions of: PSAB’s conceptual framework and reporting model proposals, public liability claims, municipal off-site lot levies, and PSAB’s decision model for choosing a new international strategy.

 The Group consists of:

 Members have an in-depth knowledge of the PSA Handbook and are aware of the challenges that application of PSA Handbook standards are creating in public sector financial reporting.